borkenware/spoonfeed/CONFIGURING.md

 Whether Spoonfeed should make use of code splitting or not.
 Reduces the initial bundle size.
 Only applicable for `preact` builds.

+- `build.devtools` - boolean (default: `true`)<br>
+Whether Spoonfeed should include Preact devtools or not.
+Disabling it will result in a smaller bundle.

 ## Pre-rendering server-side options
 **Note**: Those will only be used if you set your app to compile to a Preact app.